MixedRealityToolkit/MixedRealityToolkit-Unity/contributions/opening-and-assessing-issues.md

 GitHub [milestones](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones) should be used sparingly.
 Only assign a milestone if the milestone has a clear dependency on the issue.

-Before a new milestone can be created in the repository, the new milestone must be approved by the project Maintainers, following the decision making rules in the [GOVERNANCE.md](../GOVERNANCE.md) file.
+Before a new milestone can be created in the repository, the new milestone must be approved by the project Maintainers, following the decision making rules in the [Governance document](../GOVERNANCE.md).

 ## GitHub project assignments